Human trafficking in Mongolia: Prosecution (2010)

-Protection
+Protection (2010)

 During the reporting period, the government referred 18 victims to an NGO shelter, run by the Mongolian Gender Equality Center.
 The NGO reported assisting these victims, and identifying and assisting an additional 61 victims not identified by the government, most of whom were referred from friends and family members of victims.
 The government did not demonstrate use of systematic procedures to proactively identify victims of trafficking among vulnerable groups, such as women detained for involvement in prostitution, or migrant laborers returning from abroad, and did not maintain statistics on the number of trafficking victims identified by authorities.
 The government did not provide specialized training to officials on victim identification.
 Victims were sometimes punished for unlawful acts committed as a direct result of their being trafficked, such as being prosecuted on prostitution charges.
 Officials did not refer trafficking victims to appropriate services.
 The government did not run any shelters for victims of trafficking, nor did it provide direct assistance to Mongolian trafficking victims repatriated from other countries or foreign victims of trafficking identified in Mongolia.
 The government provided $10,000 to the National Center Against Violence, which primarily sheltered domestic violence victims but also sometimes shelters trafficking victims.
 The government provided one NGO with $3,000 to counsel and assist children vulnerable to trafficking.
 Although the government encouraged victims to assist in the investigation and prosecution of trafficking offenders, Mongolian law continued to lack protection provisions for victims who served as prosecution witnesses, which put victims in great danger.
 The Mongolian government provided legal alternatives to the removal of foreign victims to countries where they may face retribution or hardship.

-Prevention
+Prevention (2010)

 The Government of Mongolia continued modest trafficking prevention activities through partnerships with NGOs, international organizations, and foreign donors.
 Officials continued the distribution of NGO-sponsored passport and train ticket inserts on the dangers of trafficking and resources available for victims to some Mongolians traveling abroad.
 With NGO funding, the government cooperated on the production of public service announcements to raise public awareness about trafficking, and broadcast them on television channels.
 During the reporting period, Mongolia forged partnerships with Kazakhstan and the OSCE to host an international workshop on trafficking.
 The government did not take any measures during the reporting period to reduce the demand for commercial sex acts.
 Mongolian troops were briefed on the criminal nature of solicitation of prostitution, but did not receive training specific to human trafficking.